Cipher suite: Naming scheme

+As of TLS 1.3 cipher suite names no longer include a certificate type (RSA) or key exchange mechanism (ECDHE), as these are negotiated separately in the new version.

 Full handshake: coordinating cipher suites

 To use cipher suites, the client and the server must agree on the specific cipher suite that is going to be used in exchanging messages.
 Both the client and the server must support the agreed upon cipher suite.
 If the client and server do not agree on a cipher suite, no connection will be made.
 This selection process occurs during the TLS Handshake Protocol.
 TLS 1.3 includes a TLS Handshake Protocol that differs compared to past and the current version of TLS/SSL.

 After coordinating which cipher suite to use, the server and the client still have the ability to change the coordinated ciphers by using the ChangeCipherSpec protocol in the current handshake or in a new handshake.

 To test which TLS ciphers a server supports, an SSL/TLS Scanner may be used.